Are We a ‘Throw-Away Society’?

-9/1/1983 Have you recently noticed what people are throwing away?
-A few days ago our church was asked to provide some workers for Deseret Industries in Provo.
-I volunteered actually, and was assigned to work there for a few hours and ended up on the receiving dock sorting through the massive amount of things that had been thrown away.
+Published September 1, 1983.
+Have you recently noticed what people are throwing away?
+A few days ago, our church was asked to provide some workers for Deseret Industries in Provo.
+I volunteered and was assigned to work there for a few hours.
+I ended up on the receiving dock sorting through the massive number of things that had been thrown away.

 While sorting through this latter category I remembered a book I read in graduate school a few years ago.
-It was “Picture Shock” by Alvia Toffler.
-After working my shift at Deseret Industries I returned home and re-read a chapter in Toffler’s book titled “Things: the Throw-Away Society” He stated that the attitudes we acquire toward “things” would also eventually affect our attitudes towards relationships with people in the years to come.
+It was “Future Shock” by Alvin Toffler.
+After working my shift at Deseret Industries, I returned home and re-read a chapter in Toffler’s book titled “Things: The Throw-Away Society.”
+He stated that the attitudes we acquire toward “things” would also eventually affect our attitudes towards relationships with people in the years to come.

-Toffler wrote a convincing chapter documenting that we have just emerged from an age of perseverance to regards of residence, things, and relationship.
+Toffler wrote a convincing chapter documenting that we have just emerged from an age of perseverance with regards to residence, things, and relationships.
 People generally grew up in the same geographical area where they were born.
 There were relatively few material things, so what was owned was valued, protected, and passed from one generation to the next.

-Is the past, the attitude of permanence toward residence and things, according to Toffler, also influenced relationships.
+In the past, the attitude of permanence toward residence and things, according to Toffler, also influenced relationships.
 Divorce was infrequent, and child abandonment and disregard of the elderly largely unknown.
-People and things were valued and simply “stayed put”.
+People and things were valued and simply “stayed put.”

 What did Toffler conclude from these trends?
-As we become less concerned about the permanence of places and things, we also would become less concerned about the permanence of relationships with people, when people seem to be no longer useful or needed, they too, would be discarded and replaced with something new.
-And the new people, like “things,” may also have a built-in disposition for obsolesces.
+As we become less concerned about the permanence of places and things, we also would become less concerned about the permanence of relationships with people.
+When people seem to no longer be useful or needed, they too, would be discarded and replaced with something new.
+And the new people, like “things,” may also have a built-in disposition for obsolescence.